Equinox Group

-Equinox Holdings, Inc. is an American luxury fitness company and health club headquartered in New York City, New York.
+Equinox Holdings, Inc. is an American fitness company and health club headquartered in New York City.
 The company operates more than 300 club facilities in major cities in the United States, as well as in London, Toronto, and Vancouver in Canada.

 Equinox Group also has a digital platform, the Equinox+ App, that provides access to digital classes.
-Equinox is owned by a group of investors including Harvey Spevak, executive chairman and managing partner, as well as principals of The Related Companies.
+Equinox is owned by a group of investors including Harvey Spevak, executive chairman and managing partner, as well as principals of Related Companies.
 It operates several lifestyle brands: Equinox, Equinox Hotels, Precision Run, Project by Equinox, Equinox Explore, Equinox Media, Furthermore, Pure Yoga, Blink Fitness, and SoulCycle.

 History

 The first Equinox location opened on September 23, 1991 in Manhattan's Upper West Side.
 It was started by the Errico family—Danny, Vito and Lavinia Errico.
 In 2000, Spevak led a management buyout of Equinox to two private equity firms, North Castle Partners and J.W.
 Childs.
 In 2006, he partnered with Related Chairman principals to acquire a controlling interest in Equinox and secured a significant minority investment from private equity firm L Catterton in 2017.

 In 2008, Equinox brought Pure Yoga to the United States from Hong Kong.
 In 2011, Equinox launched Blink, a separate fitness company, and acquired SoulCycle.
 In July 2019, Equinox launched Equinox Hotels in Hudson Yards, Manhattan.
 In January 2023, Equinox banned gym memberships submitted on New Year's Day, to both praise and criticism.
 The company said the purpose of the ban was to "snub short-term resolutions".

+Equinox acquired SoulCycle in May 2011.
+In 2014, the company acquired six Sports Club/LA Rebook Sports Clubs.

+Digital services

+In a 2024 interview, Equinox Fitness Clubs' chief technology officer Eswar Veluri said that the company began developing online membership sales in 2010 as part of preparations for Blink Fitness.
+Memberships had previously been sold through advisers in its clubs.

+Veluri also described personalized class recommendations and proximity-based check-in through the Equinox app.
+As of March 2024, a "club mode" feature was available at selected locations, providing automatic connection to club Wi-Fi and access to audio from classes and televisions through the app.

+Controversies and criticism

 Hard-to-cancel practices

-Equinox and SoulCycle have been accusing of making it hard for its members to cancel subscriptions.
+Equinox and SoulCycle have been accused of making it hard for their members to cancel subscriptions.
 In 2025, Equinox entered into a $600,000 settlement with the state of New York for these practices.

 Employment practices

-A 2019 article in The New York Times reported that trainers often worked long hours, sometimes as many as 80 a week, forcing some to sleep in employee locker rooms or their cars between shifts.
+A 2019 article in The New York Times reported that trainers often worked long hours, sometimes as many as 80 hours a week, forcing some to sleep in employee locker rooms or their cars between shifts.
 Former and current trainers also described intense pressure from the company to recruit and retain clients drawn from the club's members.

-The company settled out of court two lawsuits in California in 2013, both related to unpaid overtime for trainers.
+In 2013, the company resolved two California lawsuits concerning unpaid overtime for trainers via out-of-court settlements.